dfeng/notes/neural-representations.md

  - [ ] Apply self-attention to fourier-transformed images instead of "patched" images.

+**Update**: I'm not sure this part actually makes that much sense.
+The first problem is that attention doesn't really work at the image/pixel level, and that's why you sort of have to incorporate patches.

+It's worth noting that the Fourier transform of convolutions are just pointwise products of their Fourier transform, which can actually be performant in CNNs if the kernel is large enough (the cost of (i)FFT usually outweighs the simplification from convolution to products).
+How might we take advantage of this?

 ## Open Questions

   - [ ] Is the performance a function of the total power (sum of magnitude/weights) of the fourier spectrum?
   - [ ] Assuming random noise is dense in the fourier domain, we should expect the fourier basis to be similar in performance to other complete bases?
 The idea is that random noise is not smoother with any sort of projection.
+  - [ ] Similar to above, is sparsity actually important?
+The intuition I provide is that because there exists a sparse representation, then it's possible to start with a random assortment of bases and learn a small MLP.
+But perhaps it's the bases that matter more, and the expressivity is enough.
+  - [ ] Is there something special about the fourier basis?
+Do wavelets work?
   - [ ] Is random picking better than grid/strategic picking?